 Sentencing judges must weigh all aggravating and mitigating factors and state on the record the reasons for their sentencing choices.
 In most jurisdictions, prosecutors must prove aggravating factors to a judge by a preponderance of the evidence (more likely than not) standard.
-A minority of jurisdictions require prosecutors to meet a higher standard--proof by clear and convincing evidence--in some cases.
+A minority of jurisdictions require prosecutors to meet a higher standard in some cases.
 Prosecutors must prove enhancements (see above) to the trier of fact—a judge or a jury—beyond a reasonable doubt.

 In jurisdictions where murder is a capital crime, a defendant can get the death penalty only if the offense involves at least one aggravating circumstance (sometimes called a special circumstance).

 Examples of aggravating circumstances in capital cases include murders where two or more victims are killed, murders of vulnerable victims (children or elderly people), murders for hire, murders committed in a cruel or heinous manner (torture), and murders of police officers.